AlpKarky/article_explorer/README.md

 `flutter pub get`

+4. You will need an api key to run the app properly.
+To setup the key follow the steps below:

+    Sign up for an api key on [NY Times](https://developer.nytimes.com/get-started)

+    Create a `.env` file in the root of the project

+    Paste your api key into the file `API_KEY = YOUR_API_KEY_HERE`

 ### Running the App

 To run the app on a connected device or emulator, use the following command: